Short Description

 You’ll learn to:

-• Demonstrate an understanding of the fundamental models of computation and the corresponding classes of formal grammars and languages
+- Demonstrate an understanding of the fundamental models of computation and the corresponding classes of formal languages, suitably expressed

-• Design algorithms for specific computational problems as automata of appropriate types
+- Design and apply algorithms for specific computational problems involving languages and computational models of appropriate types (e.g. automata)

-• Prove mathematically that some computational problems are undecidable within a particular class of computational models
+- Prove formally that some computational problems are undecidable within a particular class of computational models